Liugaga-vvv/scenarios/python/challenge-multi-threaded-marketplace-simulation/step1.md

 # Implementing the Product

-In this sub-challenge, you will implement the `Product` class.
-The purpose of this class is to represent a product and access its different attributes through its instances.
+In this sub-challenge, you will implement the `Product` class.The purpose of this class is to represent a product and access its different attributes through its instances.
 We can add, delete, or update product instances in a product list through this class.

 ## Example